Asian Africans: Indians in Africa

 The Indian community in Africa is found throughout the continent with large communities existing in South Africa, Mauritius, Réunion, and other parts of the continent.
 The arrival of Indians on the continent often coincides with the expanding European presence on the continent.
 There continues to be a notable Indian presence with numbers currently estimating roughly 2,750,000 Indians on the continent.
 There have historically been and continue to be tensions between Indians and native African communities throughout the continent.
 The most notable example being the expulsion of Indians by Ugandan dictator Idi Amin.
 Other Indians came more recently to Africa as traders and professional workers especially in Mozambique with its huge group of Indians.
 The 70,000 Indians in Mozambique have had a long history with their origins in Mozambique.
 The African nations with the largest Indian communities are South Africa with 1,560,000, Mauritius with 894,000, Nigeria with 800,000 to 1,000,000, Réunion with 280,250, Kenya with 110,000, Mozambique with 70,000, Tanzania with 60,000, Uganda with 50,000, Madagascar with 25,000, Zambia with 13,000 and Ghana, Malawi, the Seychelles and Zimbabwe with 10,000.
 8,000 Indians live in Botswana, 8,000 in São Tomé and Príncipe, 3,000 in Rwanda, 2,700 in South Sudan, Burundi with 2,000, and Eritrea with 1,200.
 20,000 foreigners of which 4,372 are Indians work in the DR Congo for MONUSCO.
 People from India, Bangladesh, Pakistan and Uruguay are the main workers for MONUSCO in the DR Congo.

 Indians in South Africa

-The first Indians in South Africa arrived on the Cape of Good Hope as slaves brought by the Dutch East Indies Company in 1654, however these slaves were fully assimilated into the Afrikaner and Coloured communities.
-The most significant migrations of Indians came when the Natal become a British colony and large numbers were brought as indentured labourers.
-Often serving as labourers on sugar plantations, but also in coal mines.
+The first Indians in South Africa arrived on the Cape of Good Hope as slaves brought by the Dutch East Indies Company in 1654; however these slaves were fully assimilated into the Afrikaner and Coloured communities.
+The most significant migrations of Indians came when Natal become a British colony and large numbers were brought as indentured labourers, often serving as labourers on sugar plantations, but also in coal mines.
 More than 150,000 Indians were brought to the Natal over the course of 5 decades.
 The long term result was that by 1904 the Indian presence in the Natal outnumbered the white presence.
 The Indian community has faced legal discrimination.